ariellsantos/microservice_uploader/README.md

 ## Run project

-In order to run this project an GCP account with permissions and a config file will needs to be setup
+In order to run this project an GCP account with permissions and a config file will be needed

 Run on dev environment (runs with NODE_ENV=test by default)
 ```shell